 - Someone—for example, the cluster administrator—opens a support case via

-Cloud Console or the Google Cloud Support Center, and selects
+Google Cloud console or the Google Cloud Support Center, and selects

 Anthos and GKE On-Prem as Category and Component,